yfblock/develop_doc/note.md

 ```

 how to push to remote after patch?
 push to https need authorization manually.
-The better solution is push to ssh
+The better solution is push to ssh.

 <!-- div:title-panel -->